 Provide a support URL link to the page on your website where users can find customer help and resources for your app.

 Submit an optional marketing URL link to a page on your website where users can find product information about your app.

-App Review Notes: If you need to give the reviewer special instructions for using features of the app, include them in your review notes.
+If you need to give the reviewer special instructions for using features of the app, include them in your review notes.
 Only include details that are less obvious to someone picking up the app for the first time.

 Create authentication details (typically a username and password) for the reviewer if login is required for your app.
-If your app uses something other than a username and password, provide these details in the app review notes.
-Be sure that you can authenticate these credentials in your production environment before submitting a new build for review.
+If your app uses something other than a username and password, provide these details in the App Review notes.
 If an Apple team member can’t sign in, then your review will stop until the issue is resolved.